RAYTRAC3R/clangen/README.md

 ClanGen discord users who helped with mane and pattern sprites: the.trypo.puppeteer, eragonarose

+Main Pony Sprite based on lineart by MLP Vector Club

 <s>## Downloads
 ### Stable
 Stable versions can be downloaded directly from the [official ClanGen website](https://clangen.io/download)